 Holland & Barrett

 At Holland & Barrett we have a long-standing commitment to protecting human rights and combatting Modern Slavery in the United Kingdom (UK) and overseas supply chains.
-We welcomed the introduction of the Modern Slavery Act in 2015 and are committed to providing an open and honest account of what we are doing to prevent modern slavery in our supply chains and internal business.
+This is the ninth Modern Slavery statement issued in accordance with the Modern Slavery Act in 2015 and we are committed to providing an open and honest account of what we are doing to prevent modern slavery in our supply chains and internal business.
 Slavery, servitude, forced labour and human trafficking; Modern Slavery issues are of increasing global concern, affecting regions and economies.
 Modern Slavery is fundamentally unacceptable within our business and supply chains and is an important element in our overall approach to business and human rights.

-This statement on Modern Slavery and Human Trafficking is made in accordance with Section 54(6) of the Modern Slavery Act 2015 and covers Holland & Barrett International Limited and Holland & Barrett Retail Limited, which includes subsidiaries in Benelux and countries operating for Holland & Barrett.
-Our last statement was approved by the Boards of Holland & Barrett International Limited and Holland & Barrett Retail Limited on 17 August 2022.
-The current Modern Slavery statement is for the financial year ending 30 September 2023
+This statement on Modern Slavery and Human Trafficking is made in accordance with Section 54(6) of the Modern Slavery Act 2015 and covers Holland & Barrett International Limited and Holland & Barrett Retail Limited, which includes subsidiaries in Benelux as well as Asia which includes H&B Trading Shanghai Co Ltd & H&B Asia Limited operating for Holland & Barrett.
+Our last statement was approved by the Boards of Holland & Barrett International Limited and Holland & Barrett Retail Limited on 30th September 2023.
+The current Modern Slavery statement is for the financial year ending 30 September 2024.

 Introduction